autogluon/autogluon-bench/README.md

 ## Evaluating benchmark runs

-Tabular benchmark results can be evaluated using the tools in `src/autogluon/bench/eval/`.
+Benchmark results can be evaluated using the tools in `src/autogluon/bench/eval/`.
 The evaluation logic will aggregate, clean, and produce evaluation results for runs stored in S3.
 In a future release, we intend to add evaluation support for multimodal benchmark results.